jazwa/rackstack/README.md

 `rbuild.py` also support an optional `--nightly` flag, which will run a nightly build of OpenSCAD.
 Please make sure the path to the nightly build is also configured in [rbuild.py](./rbuild.py).

+### ⚠️ Important:
+Before committing to a full print, please try printing an evaluation print: [eval_P.scad](./rack/print/eval_P.scad) to test tolerances.
+It is very likely you will need to edit the default tolerances in [print.scad](./config/print.scad) for a nice fit.

 ## Designing rack-mount items